meyburdj/coaching-conundrum/README.md

 Coaching Conundrum features a backend written in Python using Flask, and a frontend written in TypeScript using React with the Next.js App directory.
 It utilizes a RESTful API and a PostgreSQL database schema, both documented below.
 The frontend employs server-side rendering and server components, alongside client components and client-side fetching, to provide a user-friendly interface.
 This setup allows coaches and students to perform a wide range of interactive CRUD operations on a booking calendar.
 Below is a component tree representing the main frontend components, followed by detailed backend database schema and API documentation.

+## Assumptions and Future Considerations

+The application is designed with the assumption that it will eventually utilize role-based authorization.
+While the current implementation determines whether to render the coach or student dashboards based on query parameters for demonstration purposes, in a production environment, this would be determined by the user session data.

 ## Component Tree
  ![Component Tree for Frontend](component_tree.drawio.svg)